Ben White (footballer)

 White began his senior club career at age 18 in 2016 with Brighton & Hove Albion.
 He spent time with Newport County, Peterborough United, and Leeds United on successive loans between 2016 and 2019.
 He subsequently played in the four professional English leagues, and won the Championship with Leeds.
-After a season with Brighton, White was the subject of a club record association football transfer when he signed for Arsenal in 2021 in a transfer worth up to £50 million, becoming their most expensive defender.
+After a season with Brighton, White was the subject of a club record transfer fee in 2021 when he signed for Arsenal in a transfer worth up to £50 million, becoming the club's most expensive defender.

-White made his senior international debut for England in 2021 at the age of 23, and was selected as part of their squads for UEFA Euro 2020 and the 2022 FIFA World Cup.
+White made his senior international debut for England in 2021, and won four caps.
+He was selected as part of the England squads for UEFA Euro 2020 and the 2022 FIFA World Cup.